Project Hero Land Rover Discovery designed to help Red Cross save lives

 The drone uses conventional and infrared cameras to seek out heat signatures.
 (Photo: Land Rover)

-in concept to a helicopter pad on a coast guard ship’s deck, the drone can take off and land atop the Discovery’s roof via an innovative landing system.
+Similar in concept to a helicopter pad on a coast guard ship’s deck, the drone can take off and land atop the Discovery’s roof via an innovative landing system.
 The drone is actually held in place via a self-centering and magnetic retention system, technologies that have never been used like this before.
 The drone is therefore fastened securely in place even when the Discovery is covering rugged terrain that might otherwise loosen mechanical grips and cause damage.
 Once arriving at a point of operation, a rooftop cargo box-style canopy is powered back to expose the landing pad, thus allowing the drone to immediately respond to an emergency without the need of direct human interaction.
 From the safety of the vehicle, the controller deploys the drone via a tablet app that lets occupants assess the surrounding environment and potentially find survivors as the driver keeps the teaming moving forward.

 Shown here at the Geneva auto show, the drone resides in a cargo carrier with a power-retractable cover, and is held in place via self-centering and magnetic technologies.
 (Photo: Land Rover)

-the drone is airborne, live footage via conventional and infrared cameras that detect heat signatures can be transmitted real-time to Red Cross emergency response teams in order to help them react more quickly to search and rescue operations, the drone, which can reach speeds of up to 54 km/h (33.5 mph), especially effective in disaster struck areas such as avalanches, landslides, floods, and earthquakes due to its ability to fly over terrain that might be impassable to a vehicle.
+When the drone is airborne, live footage via conventional and infrared cameras that detect heat signatures can be transmitted real-time to Red Cross emergency response teams in order to help them react more quickly to search and rescue operations, the drone, which can reach speeds of up to 54 km/h (33.5 mph), especially effective in disaster struck areas such as avalanches, landslides, floods, and earthquakes due to its ability to fly over terrain that might be impassable to a vehicle.

 A toolkit can be found under the driver’s side rear quarter window.
 (Photo: Land Rover)

-aid night vision, a panel behind the rear seats to section off the passenger and cargo areas and provide additional equipment mounting points, a heavy-duty sliding cargo floor that can be used as a work surface, a toolkit housed under the cargo floor, an additional toolkit and comm equipment fitted beneath the driver’s and passenger’s side rear quarter windows respectively, climbing equipment, first aid kits, and more.
+Along with the drone and innovative launch system, this special Discovery is filled with search and rescue equipment such as multiple frequency radio equipment, power supply points in and outside the vehicle, strategically positioned LED lights to aid night vision, a panel behind the rear seats to section off the passenger and cargo areas and provide additional equipment mounting points, a heavy-duty sliding cargo floor that can be used as a work surface, a toolkit housed under the cargo floor, an additional toolkit and comm equipment fitted beneath the driver’s and passenger’s side rear quarter windows respectively, climbing equipment, first aid kits, and more.

 Working on Project Hero is as good as it gets for Land Rover and its team of engineers and designers at SVO, who are honoured to be involved in the IFRC’s humanitarian effort.